 Why are non-bank lenders so popular?

-The withdrawal of traditional lenders post the GFC, coupled with tighter lending standards for banks, meant some real estate borrowers were left short.
-Seeing an opportunity to fill the gap, non-bank mortgage providers emerged and have been growing in popularity ever since.
+The pull-back of traditional lenders post the GFC, coupled with tighter lending standards for banks imposed by APRA, meant some real estate borrowers were left short.
+Seeing an opportunity to fill the gap, non-bank lenders have emerged to fill the void.

 Same, same but different

 Non-bank lenders are much like banks in that they’re both financial institutions that provide loans.
 But that’s about where the similarities end.
 Banks are built to service the mainstream borrower.
 Their systems and processes are designed to process transactions in bulk, based on fairly rigid qualification criteria.
 Loans that fall outside this tight range generally won’t be funded by the banks.
 This is where the opportunity for non-bank lenders lies.

 The rise of the non-bank lender

 Non-bank lenders have carved out a growing share of the market by offering value in areas that are important to borrowers, but where the banks get stuck.
 Looking for a faster response?
 Need to speak to a decision-maker?
 Want a customised solution?
 Need a shorter-term loan?
 In all these cases, a non-bank lender can offer value and a customer-centric solution.
 These are some of the factors that borrowers value, that draws them towards non-bank lenders:

 - Speed Borrowers need fast access to funds so they can take advantage of an opportunity as it arises.
 Non-bank lenders can generally provide loans quicker and with more flexibly than traditional banks.

 - Flexibility: Borrowers can customise the loan to their requirements based on the purpose of the loan and underlying real estate asset.